madnanrizqu/madnanrizqu/README.md

 ### Hi there 👋
-My name is Adnan.
-I'm a Frontend Engineer with 2 years of professional experience
+I am a Frontend Engineer with 2 years of professional experience

 For the past two years, i have been building UI experiences with ReactJS and Vue.js.
 During that time i had experiences being a individual contributor, a lead for a Frontend team and a double role as a Developer + Scrum Master.
-I also have experience making design decision and building a Component Library that allows consistent and reusable UI.
-In which i implemented a visual testing workflow with CI/CD
+I have experience making design decision on frontend projects and building a component library that allows consistent and reusable UI.

+I also implemented a UI visual testing workflow with CI/CD

 I have a degree of Bachelors in Informatics and am continuously striving to learn Software Engineering.
 Lately i have been learning Backend Engineering